RichardXH/Mine/contributing.md

 ### This is contributing.md file!
 - now I add this file to my project again!
-- learn the next chapter!
+- and I can learn the next chapter!
+- good!